 Portfolio management—synonymously referred to as “project and portfolio management,” or PPM—isn’t as complicated as you might think.
 In fact, it’s a lot like regular project management, only with a 30,000-foot view.

 Portfolio management is the practice, the science and the art of balancing investments and resources between a group of multiple projects.
-This could mean half a dozen projects at one company, or several hundred projects across another enterprise-level organization.
+This could mean half a dozen projects at one company or several hundred projects across another enterprise-level organization.

 Portfolio management methodologies and specific PPM solutions tend to see the most use in large companies.
 Recent findings by PM Solutions indicated that 60 percent of firms use PPM processes and practices at the enterprise level.
 This correlation is probably due to the fact that enterprises have a higher quantity of demanding projects.
-But it doesn’t mean PPM is only for enterprise.
+But it doesn’t mean PPM is only for the enterprise.
 Regardless of size, there are a number of signals that might indicate the need for a PPM methodology or a specific PPM solution, such as:

 ● Your company is innovative and product focused.